werpu/mona-dish/docs/DomQuery.md

   /**
    * easy node traversal, you can pass
-   * a set of node selectors which are joined as direct childs *
+   * a set of node selectors which are joined as direct children *
-   * not the rootnodes are not in the getIf, those are always the child nodes *
+   * Note!
+The root nodes are not in the getIf, those are always the child nodes *
    * @param nodeSelector
    */